mariusbalcytis/dependency-injection-extra/README.md

 # Extra for Symfony Dependency Injection Component

+## Deprecated

+Please use [paysera/lib-dependency-injection](https://github.com/paysera/lib-dependency-injection) which provides more features than this library.

 ## What's that?

 Extra features for easier integration with Symfony Dependency Injection component.